 In an attempt to answer when the next level update will be ready, we have compiled our projected schedule into a post for easy reference.
 We will periodically update the chart when we make progress or have any changes to our tentative schedule.

 November is another huge month for bookish holidays, most notably National Novel Writing Month.
-November 1st is both National Authors Day and National Family Literacy Day.
-The first Saturday of the month (Nov 2) is Book Lovers Day.
+Both National Authors Day and National Family Literacy Day is November 1st.
+The first Saturday of the month (Nov 5) is Book Lovers Day.
 We also have National Nonfiction Day (Nov 6), I love to Write Day (Nov 15), High Five a Librarian Day (Nov 18), and the third full week of November is National Young Readers Week and National Book Award Week.
 It’s also Non-fiction November all month long!

 We’ve all heard the story – the Pilgrims sailed to America on the Mayflower and landed on Plymouth Rock.
 After a rough start, they were saved by the Indigenous people who then celebrated with a Thanksgiving feast… But how accurate is that tale?
 With this unit study, you and your child will explore the history surrounding Thanksgiving.
 Why did those brave people sail to an unknown land to start their own colony?
 Did the Native Americans really save them?
 Who were the Pilgrims and why did they come to America anyway?

 I have a bonus blog post with my favorite Thanksgiving books to read to younger children.